EddieJ03/AP-CSA-Card-Game/README.md

-# Elevents and Thirteens Card Game
+# Elevens and Thirteens Card Game

 ## Description
 Fully functional card games that can be played with GUI or in Console.